Hansen's Northwest Native Plant Database

 Common Camas has several leaves, similar to those of the daffodil.

-The beautiful blue violet flowers are shaped like stars and grow along the 12-18" stem.
+The beautiful blue violet flowers are shaped like stars and grow along the 12-18" stem in April - May.

 Common Camas is found along the Pacific coast and east into Idaho.
 It is hardy between USDA zones 6-10.